 A Spruce Peak Wedding: The Day

-Jenn and Chuck began the day at the resort, celebrating with all things New England.
+Jenn and Chuck began their day at the resort, celebrating with all things New England-inspired.
 Chuck sipped on local Zero Gravity brews while Jenn snuggled up with her bridal party in Vermont Flannel.
 The two met in early afternoon for a stunning first look in front of the covered bridge – and their exchange among the winter berries outdoors made for some of my favorite images of the day.

 For the ceremony, cozy lanterns lined the aisle that led to a stunning wicker arbor.
 Pinecones and greenery hung from the guests’ chairs.
 When Jenn emerged, she was adorned in a stunning fur over her wedding gown.
 It was winter wedding magic.
 Oh, and is there any way to beat the chill than to toast to your marriage mid-ceremony with a handpicked liquor?
 I think not.